-From the time I was a little girl, I pored over stacks and stacks of horse magazines to learn everything I could about horses.
+From the time I was a little girl, I poured over stacks and stacks of horse magazines to learn everything I could about horses.
 I showed Quarter Horses as a youth and competed on the Texas A&M Equestrian Team in college.
 And for the last decade, I’ve turned my love of horses and magazines into the career of my dreams.

 As a freelance writer and photographer, I draw from those years of competition, a myriad of agricultural classes at Texas A&M, training gained at media internships including the Houston Livestock Show and Rodeo and the American Quarter Horse Association, nearly five years of writing and photography for the American Paint Horse Association and five years as a freelancer to produce quality articles and photos that I deliver on time.

 I’m a skilled photographer for the equine industry, but I also photograph humans and pets for portraits, headshots, engagement sessions and senior portraits.